jevko/examples/kragen/README.md

 > A minimal Unicode syntax for ordered trees with labeled nodes and labeled arcs.

-The diagrams treat leading and trailing whitespace on arc labels (prefixes), as well as suffixes consisting only of whitespace as insignificant.
+The diagrams treat leading and trailing whitespace on arc labels (prefixes), as well as suffixes consisting only of whitespace, as insignificant.

 ## johnsmith.jevko